 - Using a mask.

-- Taking all standard above precautions.
+- Taking all the above standard precautions.

 - Using a private room away from the baby.

-suffering from infections such as E coli, rotavirus, hepatitis A,
+suffering from infections such as E-coli, rotavirus, hepatitis A,

 multidrug-resistant enterococci or staphylococci, cutaneous diphtheria,

 impetigo, herpes simplex virus infection, abscesses, and others, will

 - Sleeping in a private room.